Tong-ST/debian_sway/README.md

     - ``` WIN+Z ``` = Open your browser default with Zen

     And in default sway install and this config here we use **swaylock / swayidle** it will lockscreen when inactive It just going to be blackscreen when LOCK and you can UNLOCK by typing your login PIN then ENTER (Backspace to clear before typing)

-    **Now you ready to drive in to Sway**
-    - First thing to do is check in .config file and read it and change for your liking ``` sudo nano ~/.config/sway/config ```
-    - something you might want to do is switch between language currently using ``` ALT+SHIFT ``` and it switch between US & TH *read near end of rows in config file* you will see where to change
-    - Change wallpapers in .config file you'll see in very first page just change path to your background keep ' fill ' at the end

 ## GO ALL-IN?
 (Barebone debian + Sway No others DE)
 > This section is for more advance user, If you want to go with just sway and no others DE, mean less bloated but easy to break!!!
 Also this section is more like experimental, You might have to thinkering it to work, But here just provide some package you need to get start with